-H.(3)(e) Describe how your school plans to budget and staff itself to meet the needs of ELLs.
+G.(3)(e) Provides a clear, comprehensive, and cohesive description of how the school will budget and staff to meet the needs of ELLs.

 Staffing

 In addition to a professional teacher's license, all CCS' teaching staff must have the bilingual endorsement in addition to one or more core course endorsements.
-At least one staff member must have the TSOL endorsement as well.
 We are aware of the challenge this presents; however, it is key to our program.
 Our budget reflects the increased salaries that will be necessary to meet the challenge.
 In addition, should we not be able to attract adequate qualified staff, in the United States, we plan to take advantage of the Bilingual Multicultural Bureau's MOUs with Mexico and Spain, which allows for the hiring of equally qualified staff from those countries for up to three years.